-Since a presettable counter only decodes one state, TC, the decision to toggle any of the more significant bits can be delayed and thus pipelined without any problem.
+Since a presettable counter only decodes one state, TC, the decision to toggle any of the more-significant bits can be delayed and thus pipelined without any problem.

-The counter is divided into a number of small sections. each two bits (a dibit) long, implemented as a synchronous presettable down-counter, with carry-in (=count enable), parallel enable and two data inputs.
+The counter is divided into a number of small sections. each two bits (a di-bit) long, implemented as a synchronous presettable down-counter, with carry-in (=count enable), parallel enable and two data inputs.
 Terminal count (0.0) is decoded with an additional input coming from the next higher section.
-The least significant section decodes the state prior to TC, its output activates the parallel enable for all counters.
+The least-significant section decodes the state prior to TC; its output activates the parallel enable for all counters.
 The carry function between sections is pipelined.
-The carry flip-flop is set when carry-in is active and the dibit is in state 00.
-The carry flip-flop stays set for only one clock period, its output drives the carry-in function of the next higher section.
-As a result of this pipelining, the counter can be made arbitrarily long, without any speed penalty.
-Note that each dibit, except the first, makes its transition n clock pulses later than required by the binary code sequence (n is the relative position of the dibit, n=0 for the input dibit).
+The carry flip-flop is set when carry-in is active and the di-bit is in state 00.
+The carry flip-flop stays set for only one clock period; its output drives the carry-in function of the next higher section.
+As a result of this pipelining, the counter can be made arbitrarily long without any speed penalty.
+Note that each di-bit, except the first, makes its transition n clock pulses later than required by the binary code sequence (n is the relative position of the di-bit, n=0 for the input di-bit).
 This code violation has no impact on TC decoding.
 This counter can be four times faster than presently available standard microprocessor peripherals like the 8254 and 9513.
-Typical applications are in instrumentation and communications, e.g., as the frequency determining counter in a phase-locked-loop freauency synthesizer.
+Typical applications are in instrumentation and communications, for example, as the frequency-determining counter in a phase-locked-loop frequency synthesizer.

-Different from conventional synchronous counters, the speed of this design is independent of its length.
-All speedcritical paths are single-level, their interconnect delay can be kept below 9ns, which means that a -70 device can count at a 40 MHz rate (worst case).
+Unlike the speed of conventional synchronous counters, the speed of this design is independent of its length.
+All speed-critical paths are single level; their interconnect delay can be kept below 9 ns, which means that even a -70 device can count at a 40-MHz rate (worst case).